Source: John McFadden in Dance Music of Ireland1

 “Christ,” says Coleman, “I never heard it in my life.”
 And didn’t he keep at Sweeney to keep playing it all night.
 And Coleman had every bit of it going home.”5

-Amongst the first ever recordings of the tune were those of Patsy Touhey (at least two) made by O’Neill and Sgt.
-Early in the early years of C20, one of which was to provoke the most tormentedly fanatical praise ever to be lavished, possibly on anything ever (as evinced in the quote below).
+Amongst the first ever recordings of the tune (and indeed of Irish traditional music) were those of Patsy Touhey (at least two) made by O’Neill and Sgt.
+Early in the early years of C20, one of which was to provoke the most tormentedly fanatical praise to be lavished, possibly on anything ever (as evinced in the Henebry quote below).
 Michael Coleman recorded it initially during what appears to have been his second ever recording session on April 1st 1921, and again 15 years later on October 3rd 1936.6

 Curiously this famous reel first appears in O’Neill as a hornpipe entitled The Shaskeen Clog7 sourced from John McFadden: